 Is it possible to achieve a rapid typing speed in a short time?
 It would be so great if it was true.
-However, you can set yourself another question eg whether you could start dancing great salsa after 4 days of exercise, or maybe you can learn karate in 2 weeks?
+However, you can set yourself another question, e.g., whether you could start dancing great salsa after 4 days of exercise, or maybe you could learn karate in 2 weeks?

 Is learning touch typing similar to karate?

-In what does touch typing resemble karate?
+In what ways does touch typing resemble karate?
 It would seem that the two activities have nothing in common.
-We will try to find out if there are any similarities between these.
+However, we will explore if there are any similarities between them and how approaching touch typing like a martial art can add value to the learning process.
+Like karate, touch typing involves training your body and mind to act in unison, developing a technique that combines skill with efficiency.

 Touch typing and martial arts have strict rules and patterns

-Typing on the keyboard and karate require using muscles
+Typing on the keyboard and karate require muscle memory

 Touch typing and karate involve physical exertion

-Every effort requires training.
-The muscles of the hands get tired in time.
-They will not function immediately as soon as you would like them to.
-If someone has been writing on the keyboard for years but is doing it incorrectly, his muscles are not trained to do the correct moves.
-Hands will be tired.
-Typing fatigue is a common problem for many people whose jobs require typing for extended periods.
-Touch typing reduces typing fatigue because it emphasizes the proper use of the hand, fingers, and wrist muscles.
-With the right posture and hand positioning, touch typing reduces the strain on the muscles, making typing more comfortable and less fatiguing.
+Every activity that requires repeated movements also demands training and conditioning.
+The muscles of the hands, if not used to typing correctly, may tire over time.
+For instance, if someone has been typing on the keyboard for years with poor form, their muscles are not conditioned to perform correct movements.
+This can result in fatigue and discomfort.
+Typing fatigue is a common problem for many people whose jobs require extended periods of typing.
+Touch typing can reduce typing fatigue by emphasizing the proper use of the hands, fingers, and wrist muscles.
+Proper posture and hand positioning make typing more comfortable and less tiring.

 Developing muscle memory in touch typing and karate